midhunkalarikkal/FullDomain/Notes/MongoDB.md

 `Capped collection`
 --------------------
-Capped collection is a type of collection with a fixed size that behaves differently from a regular collection.
+Capped collection is a type of collection that behaves differently from a regular collection.
 It has some unique characteristics such as fixed size , insertion order , auto deletion and no updation.

 db.createCollection("logs", { capped: true, size: 1048576 });